Student organizations and activities

 Engineering/Computing Technology Society

 IEEE is a professional association advancing innovation and technological excellence.
 IEEE and its members inspire a global community to innovate and develop through its highly cited publications, conferences, technology standards, and professional and educational activities.
 IEEE is a trusted standard for engineering, computing and technology information.
-Join UMBC Chapter Mailing List.
+Join the UMBC Chapter Mailing List.

 National Society of Black Engineers